-1. Think About What You Want Your Business Name to Convey: Your company name is a critical part of your overall identity and should reflect something important about who you are or what you do.
+What do you want your business name to convey?: Your company name is a critical part of your overall identity and should reflect something important about who you are or what you do.
 It will be on your letterhead, your promotional materials, and website - anywhere your name appears in print.

 Some businesses may do better to project a small, "hometown" or "mom and pop" feel, but others will do better with a larger, more corporate image.
 Service-oriented businesses often benefit by choosing a name that includes or describes what the business does.

-2. Think About Advertising Potential: When consumers are looking for a product or service (particularly online) your name may be what draws them into your website instead of another's.
-When choosing a business name think about who you are marketing to not just what you are selling.
+When consumers are looking for a product or service (particularly online) your name may be what draws them into your website instead of another's.
+When choosing a business name, think about who you are marketing to, not just what you are selling.

-7. Forget "AAA" Anything: Before the Internet consumers turned to paper telephone directories to find information.
+Forget "AAA" anything: Before the Internet consumers turned to paper telephone directories to find information.
 Many business owners began their company's name with "AAA" to be one of the first listings in a telephone directory category.

 Today's consumers are more likely to use the Internet to find a product or service and using three A's at the beginning of your name will not help.
 Search queries are not returned alphabetically but by relevance and how well your website, blog, or listing has been indexed.

 Tip: To get your business to show up in a search engine query you need to use Search Engine Optimization (SEO) techniques when building your website or blog.

 Think about acronyms: It is advisable to look at the acronym of your company's name (an acronym is made up of the first letter of each word in a phrase).
 Even if you do not use an acronym you may find consumers will still refer to your business by the initials.